New Berlin, Wisconsin

-New Berlin (/nuːˈbɜːrlᵻn/) is a city located in eastern Waukesha County in the U.S. state of Wisconsin.
-The population was 40,451 at the 2020 census, making it the third-largest community in Waukesha County after the cities of Waukesha and Brookfield.
+New Berlin (/nuːˈbɜːrlᵻn/) is a city in eastern Waukesha County, Wisconsin, United States.
+The population was 40,451 at the 2020 census.
+It is part of the Milwaukee metropolitan area.

 Pronunciation

 Area residents put the accent on the first syllable of Berlin (/nuːˈbɜːrlᵻn/), rather than the second.

 History

 The first settlers, Sidney Evans and P.G.
 Harrington, arrived in the northeastern part of what is now New Berlin in 1836.
 The area first came under local government in 1838 as part of the Town of Muskego, which at the time was composed of New Berlin and Muskego.
 The area that is now New Berlin was separated from Muskego in 1839 and named the Town of Mentor.

 On January 13, 1840, Mentor became New Berlin.
 It was named by Evans after his hometown, New Berlin, New York.
 The town remained a rural and agricultural area until the 1940s, when the westward migration to the suburbs from Milwaukee began.
 Between 1850 and 1950, New Berlin's population went from 1,293 to 5,334.
 Ten years later, in 1960, the population had nearly tripled to 15,788.
 The Town of New Berlin became the City of New Berlin with its incorporation in 1959.

 Large-scale growth occurred in the 1960s and 1970s, mainly as a result of the construction of the New Berlin Industrial Park, which began in 1964.
 The park comprises three separate business parks encompassing 1126 acre, including Moorland Road Industrial Park, New Berlin Industrial Park and MSI/Lincoln Avenue Industrial Park.